Shannon O'Connell: Professional career

-O'Connell made her professional debut on 15 Dec, 2011 winning by Technical Knockout in round 3.
+O'Connell made her professional debut on 15 Dec 2011 winning by Technical knockout in round 3.
 In her second fight she fought for the Queensland state female bantamweight title and lost.
 After winning her next six fights (including the Queensland state female featherweight title) O'Connell fought South Korean Choi Hyun-mi for the WBA world female featherweight title, losing by unanimous decision to the hometown fighter in Seoul, South Korea.

-On 29 June, 2013 O'Connell travelled to Secunda South Africa, to face Gabisile Tshabalala for the vacant WBF female featherweight title.
+On 29 June 2013 O'Connell travelled to Secunda South Africa, to face Gabisile Tshabalala for the vacant WBF female featherweight title.
 O'Connell won the fight via seventh round knockout winning her first world championship in just her 10th fight before stepping up in weight to take on the bigger and more experienced Diana Prazak for the WBC female super featherweight title.
 O'Connell lost the fight by 5th round TKO.

-On 6 July, 2014, O'Connell won the vacant WIBA world super bantamweight title over Brownyn Wilie by unanimous decision.
+On 6 July 2014, O'Connell won the vacant WIBA world super bantamweight title over Brownyn Wilie by unanimous decision.

-On 16 Jun, 2017, O'Connell travelled to Argentina to take on experienced veteran Marcela Acuña for the IBF world female super bantamweight title.
+On 16 June 2017, O'Connell travelled to Argentina to take on experienced veteran Marcela Acuña for the IBF world female super bantamweight title.
 She lost by unanimous decision to the hometown fighter.

-O'Connell has experienced a career resurgence in recent times and is currently on an 8 fight win streak as of September 2022, including wins over former Commonwealth Games medalist Taylah Robertson and current world champion Cherneka Johnson both in 2021.
-In December 2021 she was named "Female Fighter of the Year" by The Inner Sanctum.
-As of September, 2022 O'Connell multiple titles including the Commonwealth Boxing Council Bantamweight Title and WBA Gold World Bantamweight Title.

-In 2022 O'Connell was forced to undergo shoulder surgery that threatened her career.
-After undergoing surgery two times she returned to action in June against Sarah Higginson, with O'Connell winning by first round knockout.
+O'Connell defeated Kori Farr by unanimous decision to win the vacant Commonwealth female bantamweight title on 3 December 2020.

+She was named "Female Fighter of the Year" at The Inner Sanctum's 2021 Australian boxing awards.

 In July 2022 she was named the mandatory challenger for the IBF world bantamweight title, held by fellow Australian Ebanie Bridges.
-On August 25, 2022, the IBF declined Bridges' request to delay the fight and ordered Bridges' promoter Eddie Hearn and Matchroom Boxing to enter negotiations with O'Connell's Australian promoter No Limit Boxing to schedule a date for the fight.
-The two parties were unable to negotiate terms by September and as a result the fight was sent to purse bids which was won by Matchroom Boxing.
+The boxers met at First Direct Arena, Leeds, England on 10 December 2022 with Bridges retaining her title by stopping O'Connell in round eight.

+On 4 October 2024, O'Connell was stopped in round four of a scheduled eight round contest against Mea Motu at The Star in Sydney, Australia.